MikaelSmith/puppetlabs-agent_upgrade/README.markdown

 Boolean to determine whether to configure zypper/yum/apt/solaris repositories.
 Defaults to `true`.
-If set to false, it is assumed an internally hosted repository will be used for the installation, and the native package providers will be used to query pre-configured repos on the host being upgraded.
+If set to false, it is assumed an internally hosted repository will be used for the installation, and the native package providers will be used to query pre-configured repos on the host being upgraded;
+specifically remove the repo if it was previously configured.

 ##### `package_name`